 I have access to an advocate through the prosecutor’s office/police station/college.
 What are the benefits of a Cleveland Rape Crisis Center advocate?

-The Center’s Victim Assistance service is an independent, community-based advocacy program.
+The Center’s Advocacy service is an independent, community-based advocacy program.
 Community-based advocates are survivor-focused and can connect you with a full breadth of supportive services and resources.
 Our advocates have in-depth knowledge about these systems and will speak up if your rights are not being honored.
 We will be here for you before, during, and after your engagement with the criminal justice system — and even if you decide not to file a report.

 While system-based advocates (provided by the prosecutor’s office, police station, college, or other entity) can also be a resource for survivors, their services may be limited and balanced with the needs of the system they represent.